tominaway1/BeautifulSoupDemo/README.txt

 the year[s] it came out and prints out the average budget for all the films that year.

 Approach:
-When I first received this assignment, my initial thought was to use the Wikipedia API.
+My initial thought was to use the Wikipedia API.
 This wound up being a horrible idea.
 The API was not able to give back nearly enough information and was not useful for this assignment.
 So instead, I decided to work with the source code of the page.
 Looking at the HTML code of the page, I realized that it was really easy to parse through the HTML and